Rethinking waste – collaboration offers sustainable manufacturing solutions

-The unique collaboration between UNSW SMaRT Centre and industry partner Kandui Technologies has advanced SMaRT's Green Ceramics MICROfactorieTM Technology into a commercial reality.
+The unique collaboration between UNSW SMaRT Centre and industry partners like Shoalhaven City Council has advanced SMaRT's Green Ceramics MICROfactorieTM Technology into a commercial reality.

-As explained in this UNSW Science story, the collaboration spans a decade and lots of hard work to successfully reform waste textiles and glass into silicone dust-free ceramic tiles used in kitchens, bathrooms and in many built environment applications across the world.
+The collaboration spans lots of hard work to successfully reform waste textiles and glass into silicone dust-free ceramic tiles used in kitchens, bathrooms and in many built environment applications across the world.

 The world and our environment is in a state of flux, and as the pressing reality of the climate crisis comes into sharp focus, we need answers.